yegor256/blog/_posts/2015/apr/2015-04-13-tacit-css-framework-for-dummies.md

 <!--more-->

-_Tacit_, according to Google, means "understood or implied without being stated".
+_Tacit_, according to Google, means "understood or implied without being stated."
 That's exactly the idea of the [framework](https://github.com/yegor256/tacit).
 It doesn't have a single
 CSS class and can be applied to any valid HTML5 document.
 For example, you